Yale Sexual Misconduct Policies and Related Deﬁnitions

 Consent can be accurately gauged only through direct communication about the decision to engage in sexual activity.
 Presumptions based upon contextual factors (such as clothing, alcohol consumption, or dancing) are unwarranted, and should not be considered as evidence for consent.

 Although consent does not need to be verbal, verbal communication is the most reliable form of asking for and gauging consent.
 Talking with sexual partners about desires and limits may seem awkward, but it serves as the basis for positive sexual experiences shaped by mutual willingness and respect.

 When alcohol or other drugs are involved, incapacitation is a state beyond drunkenness or intoxication.
 An inability to remember events is not on its own sufficient to demonstrate incapacitation.
 A person may be able to make and act on a considered decision to engage in sexual activity but not remember having done so.

 Intimate partner violence (IPV) occurs when a current or former intimate partner uses or threatens physical or sexual violence.
 IPV also may take the form of a pattern of behavior that seeks to establish power and control by causing fear of physical or sexual violence.
 Stalking may also constitute IPV.

-Stalking is repeated or obsessive unwanted attention directed toward an individual or group that is likely to cause alarm, fear, or substantial emotional distress.
+Stalking is repeated or obsessive unwanted attention on the basis of sex is directed toward an individual or group and that is likely to cause alarm, fear, or substantial emotional distress.
 Stalking may take many forms, including following, lying in wait, monitoring, and pursuing contact.
-Stalking may occur in person or through a medium of communication, such as letters, e-mail, text messages, or telephone calls.
+Stalking may occur in person or through a medium of communication, such as letters, email, text messages, or phone calls.
 In some circumstances, two instances of such behavior may be sufficient to constitute stalking.